These projects are all going to be projects I have develop and freely share with you thanks to those of you who have purchased my products.

 - 1 x 9 volt battery connector (typically supplied with the Arduino YUN Wifi Rev 2 board)

-- 1 x USB to USB micro cable (used to only load the software into the Arduino YUN – after the first software load, the Arduino YUN can be updated over WiFi).
+- 1 x USB to USB micro cable (used to only load the software into the Arduino YUN – after the first software load, the Arduino YUN can be updated over WiFi and typically supplied with the Arduino YUN board).

 - 1 x Case to put it in (although you can use anything to put this into, some low cost cases can be purchased from your local hardware store.
 I recommend getting a case that is also waterproof because you never know where class will take place 🙂